-Body in Question and is a powerful combination of physics, physiology, psychology, immunology, chemistry, history and literacy.
+Body in Question and is a powerful combination of physics, physiology, psychology, immunology, mathematics, language and literacy.

 What content will be covered?

 There is an overarching idea that guides the curriculum delivered in Body in Question – Health in our hands.

 The Body in Question curriculum has been developed in a flexible way to provide the opportunity for students to make choices about their own learning needs.
 There are key objectives and requirements that all students are expected to meet that are evident in all curriculum choices.

 Concepts covered in Body in Question include:

 - Health is influenced by a variety of factors

 - Health determinants are interconnected and complex